An investigator pinning suspect portraits and evidence to a cork board in a dim office

 If you get stuck

-If you'd rather not break a seal, email us at hello@cosykiller.com with your case number and the document you're stuck on, and we'll write back.
+If you'd rather not use a website, then email us at hello@cosykiller.com with your case number and the document you're stuck on, and we'll write back.

 Time commitment

-Most groups spread it across two or three sittings.
-Pour a drink, clear a table, and give it the evening it deserves.
+Most groups spread games out across several sittings.
+Pour a drink, clear a table, and give it the time it deserves.
+These games aren't solved by puzzles, but require narrative attention and detailed cross referencing which takes time.

 Ready?